About Perry Park Center

 Construction began in November of 1997.
 During the construction of the facility a contest was held to name the facility.
 Opening day of the Perry Park Center was May 15, 1999.
 Operation of the center is funded through membership fees, program fees, special events, the 1/8 cent local park sales tax and the City of Perryville general fund.

-Facilities in the Park Center include an enclosed year-round aquatics center, gymnasium, racquetball courts, a meeting room, a free weight room, a cardiovascular room, an elevated walking / jogging track and a performing arts center which offers first-run motion pictures and periodic live theatrical productions.
+Our 105,000 square foot Perry Park Center include an enclosed year-round aquatics center, gymnasium, racquetball courts, a meeting room, a free weight room, a cardiovascular room, an elevated walking / jogging track and a performing arts center which offers first-run motion pictures and periodic live theatrical productions.
 The Park Center also houses the Perryville branch of the Riverside Regional Library.